CollinErickson/GauPro/cran-comments.md

 * Ubuntu 16.04.6 LTS, R 4.0.2 (Travis)

 ## R CMD check results

-There were no ERRORs R 4.0.3.
+There were no ERRORs on R 4.0.3 on Windows.
 There is 1 warning for qpdf not being installed, but I wasn't able to get qpdf to work in that laptop.
+Since I didn't have this warning on the others, I think it's fine.
 There is 1 note.

 "